 In addition to the Australian Law Reform Commission, there are State bodies, in every State, working in a similar way to help with the modernisation, simplification and reform of the law.
 All of these bodies are modestly funded.
-Whether it is the Australian Commission, the Victorian Law Reform Commissioner (Professor Louis Waller) or the Tasmanian Commission, all of them have strictly limited manpower and resources.
+Whether it is the Australian Commission, the Victorian Law Reform Commissioner (Professor Louis Waller) or the Queensland Law Reform Commission (headed by Mr Justice McPherson), all of them have strictly limited manpower and resources.
 When I look at the amount of the community's resources that are (quite properly) devoted to medical research, and compare this to the amount available for improvement of the legal system, I sometimes despair.
 The Australian Law Reform Commission, which is the biggest in the country, has a staff of 19.
 Senator Evans has promised to increase it somewhat.
 But it will remain a modest investment, to which citizens devote, on average, no more than ten cents each per year, for the improvement of the legal system.
 I hope I live to see a day in which the dedication to research and human improvement, that led to the establishment of the CSIRO in Australia, will find its way into the legal science.
 It is not much use grumbling about the state of the law, if, as a community, we are willing to do little and spend little upon the improvement of that activity (the law) which affects us all, at virtually all times of the day and all times of our life.

-LAW REFORM AND HOSPITAL PRACTICE
+LAW REFORM AND UROLOGISTS

 Concern as Citizens.
-Under the Australian Constitution, most of the laws governing hospitals and the health service professions, are State laws.
+Under the Australian Constitution, most of the laws governing the health service professions generally and urologists in particular, are State laws.
 They are not matters specifically assigned to the Commonwealth Parliament.
 Perhaps for this reason, none of the projects given to the Australian Law Reform Commission to date has been of specific and direct relevance to hospital administration as such.
-All of our projects affect vou as citizens : whether we are working on the reform of laws governing complaints against police, criminal investigation, defamation law, the law governing compulsory acquisition of property by the Commonwealth or the regulation of insurance brokers.
+All of our projects affect you as citizens: whether we are working on the reform of laws governing complaints against police5, criminal investigation6, defamation law 7, the law governing compulsory acquisition of property by the Commonwealth 8 or the regulation of insurance brokers: 9

-Some projects have closer relevancy to the activities of hospital administrators in their professional lives.
+Some projects have closer relevancy to the activities of urologists in their professional lives.
 I refer to the Commission's report on consumer indebteness based on the Commonwealth's insolvency power.
-Similarly, because there have been unhappy cases involving prosecutions and convictions of health care professionals for offences against Federal laws in Australia, the recent report of the Commission on Sentencing of Federal Offenders, with its emphasis on the road for greater uniformity in the punishment imposed in different parts of Australia, will have an indirect relevance to members of the health care professions.
+10 Similarly, because there have been unhappy cases involving prosecutions and convictions of health care professionals for offences against Federal laws in Australia, the recent report of the Commission on Sentencing of Federal Offenders 11, with its emphasis on the need for greater uniformity in the punishment imposed in different parts of Australia, will have an indirect relevance to members of the health care professions.
 The need to bring greater uniformity and consistency in judicial punishment of persons convicted of such Federal offences is one which transcends health care and medical professionals.
 It is a concern that is related to the ideal of equal treatment under the law.
 It was illustrated recently by the case of the so-called 'drug grannies'.
 There are many more such cases.

 I want, in this part of my paper, to identify a number of projects which are currently before the Australian Law Reform Commission which may be of more direct concern to health care professions.
-I refer to the Commission's report on Alcohol, Drugs and Driving, and the current projects on class actions and privacy.
-I must deal with these briefly and superficially.
+I refer to the Commission's report on Alcohol, Drugs and Driving 11, and the current projects on class actions 11 and privacy.
+12 I must deal with these briefly and superficially.
 In the time allotted to me, I also want to call attention to a number of other matters.